onzfonz/comp227/src/content/8/en/part8c.md

 b instanceof String; --> returns true
 ```

-However, it is unlikely that anyone would create a string with a constructor function.
+However, *it is unlikely that anyone would create a string with a constructor function*.
 Most likely the simpler version of the type guard would be just fine.

 Next, let's consider the `date` field.